 Belize Scuba Diving

 The scuba diving certainly did not disappoint.
-You dive on average 2 to 3 dives daily with each dive approximately 45 minutes in duration.
-Dive depths are from 30 – 80 feet, depending on your skill level, which lends to many opportunities to see amazing marine biodiversity, from sea turtles and nurse sharks, to lobster and conch (Belize’s main exports) and many fish species, including lion fish, eel and barracuda.
+You dive 2 to 3 dives daily with each dive approximately 45 minutes in duration.
+Diving depths are from 30 to 80 feet, depending on your skill level, which lends to many opportunities to see amazing marine biodiversity, from sea turtles and nurse sharks, to lobster and conch (Belize’s main exports) and many fish species, including lion fish, eel and barracuda.